What is Extrusion Process?

 The Hot extrusion method, as the name suggests, is applied at fairly higher temperatures, which are about 50 to 75% more than the metal’s melting point.
 Adequate lubrication is a must to complete this process without hampering the quality of the die.

-Oil, glass powder, and graphite are the most convenient lubricants for this process.
+Oil, glass powder, and graphite are the most suitable lubricants for this process.

 Talking about the pressure, it should range somewhere between 5076 – 101,525 psi.

-#1 The requirement of force is low compared to cold extrusion.
+#1 The force requirement is low compared to cold extrusion.

 #2 Stain hardening is not a thing in this method.

-#3 Quite easy to work in the hot form ( meaning hot temperatures are necessary, and it doesn’t hurt the production. )
+#3 It’s quite easy to work in the hot form ( meaning hot temperatures are necessary, and it doesn’t hurt the production. )